 The hollow body guitar and its semi-hollow successor are classic designs, still as popular as ever for blues, jazz and rock guitarists.
 They are highly versatile guitars with a unique style and sound – but what separates the two?
 Here’s a very brief overview:

-- Hollow body guitars are primarily used in jazz and blues
+- Hollow body guitars are primarily used in jazz and blues music

-- They produce clear, soft tones
+- They produce clear, rounded tones

 - Semi-hollow body guitars utilise a centre block of wood